-When someone suffers a brain injury, they don’t just have medical issues to think about.
+When people suffer a brain injury, they don’t just have medical issues to think about.
 Brain injuries have the potential to cause significant logistical issues during not only the treatment process but after discharge as well.
 These include:

-I’m Ed Smith, a Yuba City Brain Injury Lawyer.
+I’m Ed Smith, a Yuba City Brain Injury Attorney.
 Brain injuries can cause a wide variety of different symptoms depending on the area of the brain that is affected, making them challenging to diagnose and treat.
-If you or a loved one has suffered a traumatic brain injury, please contact me at (530) 392-9400 for friendly, free advice.
+If you or a loved one has suffered a traumatic brain injury, please contact me at (530) 392-9400 or (800) 404-5400 for friendly, free advice.

 I am proud to be a California injury lawyer in the Million Dollar Advocates Forum.
 We represent a group top trial attorneys in the country.
 Every lawyer in our group has settled cases or won verdicts in excess $1 Million Dollars.

 Some of the verdicts and settlements obtained by our injury lawyers can be viewed here.